zenoss/ZenPacks.zenoss.OpenVZ/README.rst

 -----------------------------

 This ZenPack has been written to be compatible with Zenoss versions 3.2 through 4.1+.
-So far, it has only been tested up to Zenoss 4.1.1.
-If you experience bugs, please file an issue at https://github.com/zenoss/ZenPacks.zenoss.OpenVZ/issues.
+If you find a bug or have a feature enhancement, please file an issue at https://github.com/zenoss/ZenPacks.zenoss.OpenVZ/issues.

 Installation